-- 8.3.4 The policy seeks to promote sustainability by addressing public safety, character, amenity, landscape protection, pedestrian convenience and local character. - 8.3.5 Development should be designed following thorough analysis of the site and surrounding context. - 8.3.6 Active frontages mean development elevations containing windows and doors so as to overlook streets and spaces. - 8.3.7 Providing a mix of car parking helps to ensure that the public realm is not dominated.
-This may include a mix of garage space, driveway spaces and other kinds of provision. - 8.3.8 The need to complement Stevington's character does not imply stylistic imitation, but does require site-specific design to complement the surrounding context.
-Creative design is encouraged. - 8.3.9 The policy avoids any kind of stylistic prescription, as required by the NPPF.
-Innovative designs that incorporate low or zero carbon use are encouraged. - 8.3.10 It should be noted that Transport Infrastructure Policy TI2 also requires new dwellings to include secure, covered storage for cycles within their curtilage. - 8.3.11 Surface run-off should be prevented in order to prevent additional water or polluted water reaching the River Great Ouse via its tributaries or directly. - 8.3.12 High quality planting is encouraged using native species or garden species that are known to be non-invasive.
-Invasive non-native species are strongly discouraged and should be prevented from entering the wider countryside where they could have adverse impacts on designated species and habitats. - 8.3.13 Access for all abilities should consider both physical access to the dwelling as well as access across the site for those who rely on aids such as wheelchairs to support their mobility.

-Non-designated heritage assets
+The policy seeks to promote sustainability by addressing public safety, character, amenity, landscape protection, pedestrian convenience and local character.

+Development should be designed following thorough analysis of the site and surrounding context.

+Active frontages mean development elevations containing windows and doors so as to overlook streets and spaces.

+Providing a mix of car parking helps to ensure that the public realm is not dominated.
+This may include a mix of garage space, driveway spaces and other kinds of provision.

+The need to complement Stevington's character does not imply stylistic imitation, but does require site-specific design to complement the surrounding context.
+Creative design is encouraged.

+The policy avoids any kind of stylistic prescription, as required by the NPPF.
+Innovative designs that incorporate low or zero carbon use are encouraged.

+It should be noted that Transport Infrastructure Policy TI2 also requires new dwellings to include secure, covered storage for cycles within their curtilage.

+Surface run-off should be prevented in order to prevent additional water or polluted water reaching the River Great Ouse via its tributaries or directly.

+High quality planting is encouraged using native species or garden species that are known to be noninvasive.
+Invasive non-native species are strongly discouraged and should be prevented from entering the wider countryside where they could have adverse impacts on designated species and habitats.

+Access for all abilities should consider both physical access to the dwelling as well as access across the site for those who rely on aids such as wheelchairs to support their mobility.

+Policy DH2: Non-designated Heritage Assets

+- 1. New development affecting buildings or structures of local architectural or historic interest will be supported, providing: - a. it does not cause harm to the significance of the asset; - b. any proposed alteration to an asset preserves its historical and architectural interest; - c. extensions do not dominate the original building in terms of scale and prominence.

+DH2 Interpretation

-- 8.3.14 The special statutory duties applying to designated heritage do not apply, unless the building of local interest in question is within a conservation area or the setting of a listed building.
-However, the intention of national policy as set out in NPPF paragraph 197 is to require the architectural and historic interest of buildings and structures of local interest to be taken into account in decision-making. - 8.3.15 Heritage assets can be of archaeological interest (above and below-ground remains) and any development should look to avoid, minimise and mitigate impacts upon these.
-If harm is justified, then the negative impacts on aspects of significance should be offset by enhancing others through recording, disseminating and archiving archaeological and historical interest of the important elements of the heritage assets affected. - 8.3.16 New development must not block or compromise vehicular or pedestrian access to buildings of local interest.
-Alterations and extensions should be designed to retain original features, so as to preserve or enhance architectural or historic interest. - 8.3.17 The Traffic Impact Policy TI1 also deals with heritage impacts, including on non-designated and designated heritage assets.
+The special statutory duties applying to designated heritage do not apply, unless the building of local interest in question is within a conservation area or the setting of a listed building.
+However, the intention of the policy is to require the architectural and historic interest of buildings and structures of local interest to be a significant factor in decision-making.

+Heritage assets can be of archaeological interest (above and below-ground remains) and any development should look to avoid, minimise and mitigate impacts upon these.
+If harm is justified, then the negative impacts on aspects of significance should be offset by enhancing others through recording, disseminating and archiving archaeological and historical interest of the important elements of the heritage assets affected.

+New development must not block or compromise vehicular or pedestrian access to buildings of local interest.
+Alterations and extensions should be designed to retain original features, so as to preserve or enhance architectural or historic interest.

+The Traffic Impact Policy TI1 also deals with heritage impacts, including on non-designated and designated heritage assets.